• Skip to primary navigation

 Sugar

-I’ve only used one teaspoon of sugar in the pancake batter, so most of the sweetness comes from the jam.
+I’ve only used one teaspoon of sugar in the pancake batter, so most of the sweetness comes from the plum jam.

 If you don’t have plum jam or dairy free mascarporone or cream cheese, you can use any kind of jam, chocolate spread, peanut butter or even homemade vanilla ice-cream.